Jim Adkins: Solo work (2015–present)

-In 2015 Jim Adkins announced he would be doing his first solo tour following the release of his debut solo EP I Will Go that same year.
+In 2015, Adkins announced he would be doing his first solo tour following the release of his debut solo EP I Will Go that same year.
 In 2020, Adkins started a podcast named Pass-Through Frequencies wherein he interviews other musicians.

+Fender Signature Guitar

+Fender Guitar includes in its lineup a Jim Adkins Telecaster Thinline semi-hollow body with features, pickups, and modifications designed to support his sound.

 Personal life

-Adkins has three children with his wife Amy.
-The family resides in Phoenix, Arizona.
+Adkins had three children with his wife Amy.
+He resides in Phoenix, Arizona.